 It is important that a constructive day to day working relationship or effective communication between officers and staff is maintained.
 To this end, both officers and staff are expected to uphold the principles of appropriate accountability within a culture of mutual support and respect.

-While each staff member will wish to establish their own particular working relationships, this written agreement, together with other agreements and contracts between staff and the Guild, will be recognised as contractual in the event of any dispute.

 The Guild Manager shall ensure that all staff and members of the Executive Team are issued with a copy of this protocol.
 All student leaders of societies, student representatives and officers of the Guild will also be informed of the protocol.

 The terms of this protocol will apply to all staff irrespective of their position in the organisation and their status as a member (or not) of a Trade Union.